-On the other side of the coin, sitting on giant inventory stocks that you can’t empty isn’t great for business, either.
+If the demand for a product suddenly rises and you can’t keep up with the demand, the missed sales opportunities impact your bottom line.
+On the other side of the coin, sitting on giant inventory stocks that you can’t turn at an optimal rate isn’t great for business, either.
 Forecasting demand is a key component in keeping your manufacturing on target.